brandur/sorg/content/drafts/mongodb.md

 #### Example: Test Data Deletion

+**TODO: This section is not complete.**

-TODO: Data is instantaneously inconsistent as a deletion job is running through it.
+Data is instantaneously inconsistent as a deletion job is running through it.

 ### Analytics (#analytics)